artalar/mono/README.md

 Use `--mono-main` and `--mono-back` css variables.
 You could use [our sandbox](https://monocss.vercel.app) to try different colors and get the contrast (with `sync` checkbox enabled).

+## Roadmap

+- add styles to input elements and it variations
+- add styles to the rest html elements
+- use consistent sizings by css variables
+- fix cross-browser issues

+PR welcome!

 ## Inspiration

 - https://every-layout.dev/